BlinkID/blinkid-verify-android/README.md

 ### Modifying our `blinkid-verify-ux` library source code

-For most control over the UX, you can use open-source `blinkid-verify-ux` library and perform modifications as you need, **on source files that are allowed for modification by the license header** which is contained in each file.
+For larger control over the UX, you can use the open-source `blinkid-verify-ux` library and perform certain modifications. **Only the source files that specifically allow for modification by the license header** can be modified.

-To do so, you can include source code of our library directly to your application.
+To do so, you can include the source code of our library directly in your application.
 It is located in `libs/sources/blinkid-verify-ux` module.

-Please keep in mind that we will regulary make changes and update the source code with each release.
+**Please keep in mind that we will regularly make changes and update the source code with each release.**

 # <a name="changing-strings-and-localization"></a> Changing default strings and localization

-You can modify strings and add your own language.
+You can modify strings and add another language.
 For more information on how localization works in Android, check out the [official Android documentation](https://developer.android.com/guide/topics/resources/localization).

 ## <a name="using-own-string-resources"></a> Defining your own string resources for UI elements

-You can define your own string resources that will be used instead of predefined ones by using the custom [VerifySdkStrings](https://blinkid.github.io/blinkid-verify-android/blinkid-verify-ux/com.microblink.blinkidverify.ux.theme/-verify-sdk-strings/index.html) while creating the `VerifyUiSettings`.
+You can define string resources that will be used instead of predefined ones by using the custom [VerifySdkStrings](https://blinkid.github.io/blinkid-verify-android/blinkid-verify-ux/com.microblink.blinkidverify.ux.theme/-verify-sdk-strings/index.html) while creating the `VerifyUiSettings`.

 # <a name="low-level-api"></a> Completely custom UX (advanced)

-When using the low level API, you are responsible for preparing input image stream (or static images) for analysis and building a completely custom UX from scratch based on the image-by-image feedback from the SDK.
+When using the low-level API, you are responsible for preparing the input image stream (or static images) for analysis as well as building a completely custom UX from scratch based on the image-by-image feedback from the SDK.

-Low level API gives you more flexibility with the cost of a significantly larger integration effort.
+Low-level API gives you more flexibility with the cost of a significantly larger integration effort.
 For example, if you need a camera, you will be responsible for camera management and displaying real-time user guidance.

-### Adding _BlinkID Verify_ Core SDK dependency for low level API
+### Adding _BlinkID Verify_ Core SDK dependency for low-level API

-For low level API you need only _BlinkID Verify_ SDK core library: **blinkid-verify-core**, the blinkid-verify-ux is not needed.
+For low-level API integration, only _BlinkID Verify_ SDK core library: **blinkid-verify-core** is needed.
+The `blinkid-verify-ux is` not needed.

 In your project root, add _Microblink_ maven repository to the repositories list: